Best MTB Knee Pads for all Types of Riders of 2025

 Maintenance and Care

 Knee pads can handle a beating on the trail, and with proper care, they should last 3 or more years, but they need care when they’re not worn.
-And they can get stinky after multiple sweaty rides, so they will need washing over time.
+And they can get stinky after multiple sweaty rides, so they will need to be washed over time.
 There are many different types of materials in knee pads, foams, elastics, and silicone grippers, among other things, that make them difficult to wash.

 Knee pads, particularly those with soft foams like these, should last for multiple seasons and through multiple impacts.
 Still, inspect them after a serious crash to ensure no debris has worked its way under the fabric of the pads and that the foam in the pads isn’t ripped or torn.
 When the elastic on the pads starts to weaken, and they won’t stay in place, it’s time to replace them.